Dem says Manchin blocking energy, tax provisions in big bill

 “It seems odd that Sen. Manchin would choose as his legacy to be the one man who single-handedly doomed humanity.
 But we can’t throw in the towel on the planet,” said John Podesta, founder of the liberal Center for American Progress, who said Biden should use his executive powers to take climate action.

-“It’s outrageous that Manchin and the Republican Party have killed climate legislation this Congress,” said Brett Hartl, government affairs director at the Center for Biological Diversity.
-He said Biden should instead use executive powers to block new fossil fuel projects and prevent new oil and gas drilling.
+Brett Hartl, government affairs director at the Center for Biological Diversity, called it “outrageous that Manchin and the Republican Party have killed climate legislation this Congress,” and called on Biden to take action.

-In talks with Schumer, D-N.Y., that have lasted months, Manchin had previously expressed support for energy and climate language and for raising levies on high-earners and big companies.
+In talks with Schumer that have lasted months, Manchin had previously expressed support for energy and climate language and for raising levies on high-earners and big companies.

-Just this week, two Democratic aides said bargainers were planning to include a proposal to extend the solvency of Medicare for three more years by applying an existing 3.8% tax on high earners to many people who earn income from tax-advantaged business entities called “pass throughs.”
+Just this week, two Democratic aides said bargainers were planning to include a proposal to extend the solvency of Medicare for three more years by applying an existing 3.8% tax on high earners to many people who earn income from some tax-advantaged business entities.
 Asked about that, Runyon said Manchin has always supported keeping Medicare solvent and reducing pharmaceutical costs.

 According to the official, Schumer had told Manchin during their talks that he would support using half of the overall measure for deficit reduction, a Manchin demand.